gnzlbg/static_vector/README.md

 2. Making it safe to use.
 3. Making it easy to learn and use.

 The best way to make `fixed_capacity_vector` easy to learn is to make it as similar to `std::vector` as possible.
 However,`std::vector` allocates memory using an `Allocator`, whose allocation functions can throw, e.g., a `std::bad_alloc` exception, e.g., on Out Of Memory.

-However, `fixed_capacity_vector` never allocates memory since its `Capacity` is fixed at compile-time.
+Since its `Capacity` is fixed at compile-time, `fixed_capacity_vector` never dynamically allocates memory.

 The main question then becomes, what should `fixed_capacity_vector` do when its `Capacity` is exceeded?

 Two main choices were identified:

 1. Make it throw an exception.
-2. Make not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition on its mutating method (and thus exceeding it undefined-behavior).
+2. Make not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition on its mutating methods (and thus exceeding it undefined-behavior).

-While throwing an exception makes the interface more similar to that of `std::vector` and safer to use, it does introduces a performance cost since it means that all the mutating methods must check for this condition.
-It also raises the question: which exception?
+Throwing an exception makes the interface slightly more similar to that of `std::vector` but it raises the question: which exception should it throw?
 It cannot be `std::bad_alloc`, because nothing is being allocated.
-It should probably be either `std::out_of_bounds` or `std::logic_error`, but if exceeding the capacity is a logic error, why don't we make it a precondition instead?
+It could throw either `std::out_of_bounds` or `std::logic_error`, but if exceeding the capacity can be a logic error, that means that we can instead make it a precondition on the mutating methods.

 Making exceeding the capacity a precondition has some advantages:

 - It allows implementations to trivially provide a run-time diagnostic on debug builds by, e.g., means of an assertion.

 - It allows the methods to be conditionally marked `noexcept(true)` when `value_type` is `std::is_nothrow_default_constructible/copy_assignable>...`

 - It makes `fixed_capacity_vector` a zero-cost abstraction by allowing the user to avoid unnecessary checks (e.g. hoisting checks out of a loop).

-And this advantages come at the expense of safety.
+These advantages come at the expense of safety.
 It is possible to have both by making the methods checked by default, but offering `unchecked_xxx` alternatives that omit the checks which increases the API surface.

 Given this design space, this proposal opts for making not exceeding the `Capacity` of an `fixed_capacity_vector` a precondition.
 It still allows some safety by allowing implementations to make the operations checked in the debug builds of their standard libraries, while providing very strong exception safety guarantees (and conditional `noexcept(true)`), which makes `fixed_capacity_vector` a true zero-cost abstraction.

-The final question to be answered is if we should mark the mutating methods to be conditionally `noexcept(true)` or not when it is safe to do so.
-The current proposal does so since it is easier to remove `noexcept(...)` than to add it, and since this should allow the compiler to generate better code, which is relevant for some fields in which `fixed_capacity_vector` is very useful, like in embedded systems programming.

-#### 3.3.6.3 Precondition on `value_type` modelling `Destructible`

-If `value_type` models `Destructible` (that is, if `value_type` destructor never throws), `fixed_capacity_vector<T, Capacity>` provides at least the basic-exception guarantee.
-If `value_type` does not model `Destructible`, the behavior of `fixed_capacity_vector` is undefined.
-Implementations are encouraged to rely on `value_type` modeling `Destructible` even if `value_type`'s destructor is `noexcept(false)`.

-#### 3.3.6.4 Exception-safety guarantees of special member functions and swap

-If `value_type`'s special member functions and/or swap are `noexcept(true)`, so are the respective special member functions and/or swap operations of `fixed_capacity_vector` which then provide the strong-exception guarantee.
-They provide the basic-exception guarantee otherwise.

-#### 3.3.6.5 Exception-safety guarantees of algorithms that perform insertions

-The capacity of `fixed_capacity_vector` (a fixed-capacity vector) is statically known at compile-time, that is, exceeding it is a logic error.

-As a consequence, inserting elements beyond the `Capacity` of an `fixed_capacity_vector` results in _undefined behavior_.
-While providing a run-time diagnostic in debug builds (e.g. via an `assertion`) is encouraged, this is a Quality of Implementation issue.

-The algorithms that perform insertions are the constructors `fixed_capacity_vector(T, size)` and `fixed_capacity_vector(begin, end)`, and the member functions `push_back`, `emplace_back`, `insert`, and `resize`.

-These algorithms provide strong-exception safety guarantee, and if `value_type`'s special member functions or `swap` can throw are `noexcept(false)`, and `noexcept(true)` otherwise.

-#### 3.3.6.6 Exception-safety guarantees of unchecked access

-Out-of-bounds unchecked access (`front`/`back`/`pop_back` when empty, `operator[]`) is undefined behavior and a run-time diagnostic is encouraged but left as a Quality of Implementation issue.

-These functions provide the strong-exception safety guarantee and are `noexcept(true)`.

-#### 3.3.6.7 Exception-safety guarantees of checked access

-Checked access via `at` provides the strong-exception safety guarantee and it throws the `std::out_of_range` exception on out-of-bounds.
-It is `noexcept(false)`.

-#### 3.3.6.8 On the general use of noexcept in this proposal

-This proposal aims to follow the standard library guidelines for making functions `noexcept`.
-That is, a function can only be `noexcept` if it has no preconditions (a wide contract).
-For functions without preconditions, the proposal specifies when `noexcept` applies.

-### 3.3.7 Iterators

-The iterators of `fixed_capacity_vector<T, Capacity>` model the `ContiguousIterator` concept.
+Since the mutating methods have a precondition, they have narrow contracts, and are not conditionally `noexcept`.

-#### 3.3.7.1 Iterator invalidation
+## 3.6 Iterator invalidation

 The iterator invalidation rules are different than those for `std::vector`,
 since:

-- moving an `fixed_capacity_vector` invalidates all iterators (see note below),
+- moving a `fixed_capacity_vector` invalidates all iterators (see note below),
 - swapping two `fixed_capacity_vector`s invalidates all iterators, and
 - inserting elements at the end of an `fixed_capacity_vector` never invalidates iterators.